-Friday Favs – Sugared Whisk makes Spiced Pumpkin Fudge
+Friday Faves – Sugared Whisk makes Spiced Pumpkin Fudge

 How has everyone’s week been going?
 We got SNOW last night.
 Not enough to stick or anything, but it was downright COLD here.
 That makes me very sad… For today’s Friday Favs, I bring you Amber from Sugared Whisk.
 Amber is a fellow Hoosier – while I love Boston, sometimes I really miss Indiana and the Midwest.
 Honestly, I do.
 I especially miss having four distinct seasons.
 But enough about me.
 Amber has some great recipes over on Sugared Whisk.
 And for an extra treat, you can check out her old blog, Amber’s Delectable Delights.

 Hello, my name is Amber and I am the heart and soul behind Sugared Whisk.
 Although Sugared Whisk is a fairly new site for me I have been blogging about food since early 2007.
 I was honored when Jen offered me a chance to guest post here on Beantown Baker and jumped at the chance.
 I thought and thought about what I wanted to make for such a special post.
 At first I was going to make some bread.
 Readers that are new to my site don’t know it yet but yeasted items are some of my favorite things to make.
 I decided to go with something that is festive and also something that I have wanted to make for quite some time now, fudge.